 OWIH in collaboration with industry and academia has built technology roadmaps – a register of industry challenges and ways to solve them.
 As a map, they contain information of where the sector is now, the destination and a network of paths that offer different ways of getting there.
 It creates a holistic view of the sector’s technology priorities as it tracks progress of distinct areas of innovation within each roadmap (Innovation Areas) and individual projects that support these Innovation Areas.

 Each Innovation Area gives an answer on when and how this innovation would decrease costs, deliver benefits for UK and what type of organisation is going to deliver it.
 Scoring elements helps to maximise impact of Government spend thanks to allocating funds to projects agreed within the sector to be the most important and providing support to areas that need public intervention.

-Innovation Areas have been divided into 4 segments: Electrical infrastructure, O&M and Windfarm Lifecycle, Turbines and Substructures.
+Innovation Areas have been divided into five segments: Electrical Infrastructure, Floating Wind, O&M and Windfarm Lifecycle, Substructures, Turbines.

 What do the Innovation Roadmaps do?